OVERVIEW

 Session 5: Global Cooperation in Cybersecurity: Strengthening Collective Resilience in a Borderless Digital World

-Against the backdrop of growing cyber threats and geopolitical instability, global cybersecurity demands a transformative approach to collective defence and collaboration.
-This session will explore the role of international collaboration in closing the global gap in cyber readiness, safeguarding critical infrastructure, protecting digital assets, and ensuring a secure foundation for economic growth as well as the challenges in building a unified approach to cybersecurity.
+Following the release of the EU’s International Digital Strategy, this session will explore the role of international collaboration in closing the global gap in cyber readiness, safeguarding critical infrastructure, enhancing supply chain security, protecting digital assets, and ensuring a secure foundation for economic growth.
+It will address the challenges in building a unified approach to cybersecurity while respecting national digital sovereignty principles and the legitimate desire of countries to maintain strategic autonomy over their digital infrastructure and data governance frameworks.
 Speakers will also examine the importance of harmonising cybersecurity standards, fostering regulatory consistency, and engaging in capacity-building efforts – especially for under-resourced regions – and ask what more can be done to promote international cooperation on cybersecurity issues and establish the EU as a trusted partner in the global digital landscape.

 • What are the critical gaps in current international cybersecurity cooperation?
 What innovative mechanisms can be developed to foster trust, transparency and information sharing and meaningful collaboration among nations with diverse interests and varying levels of cyber capabilities?
+How can these mechanisms also support the pursuit of digital sovereignty, ensuring nations maintain control over their digital futures while collaborating effectively?

 • How do geopolitical tensions impact cyber risk and international cooperation, and how can we balance national security concerns with the need for global cooperation?
+In this context, how do states define and pursue digital sovereignty, and how does this pursuit influence their approach to international cybersecurity partnerships?

 • How do international norms and agreements influence the cybersecurity strategies of individual states, and how can initiatives to develop harmonised regulatory frameworks and standards be improved?